isabella232/advertising-cloud.en/help/dsp/campaign-management/packages/package-settings.md

 * *Even:* Paces delivery uniformly throughout each flight, with a target of 50% of the delivery in the first half of the flight.

-* *Slightly Ahead:* (The default) Accelerate delivery to be 55-65% complete when halfway through the flight duration.
+* *Slightly Ahead:* (The default) Accelerates delivery so that it' 55-65% complete halfway through the flight duration.

-* *Frontload:* Accelerates delivery so that it is 65-75% complete halfway through the flight.
+* *Frontload:* Accelerates delivery so that it's 65-75% complete halfway through the flight.

-* *Aggressive Frontload:* Accelerates delivery so that it is 75-85% complete halfway through the flight.
+* *Aggressive Frontload:* Accelerates delivery so that it's 75-85% complete halfway through the flight.

 ## Flighting

 (Packages with package-level pacing and with "Activate Custom Flighting" enabled) Custom flight periods within the overall Flight Dates specified in the Goals & Budget section.

 For each flight, enter the start date, end date, and the target number of impressions.
-To add an additional flight, click **Add Flight**.
+To add another flight, click **Add Flight**.

 >[!MORELIKETHIS]
 >